sidharthkumar10500/motion_correction/README.md

 ## GAN

 ## Diffusion
-Note that most of the Diffusion repo posted here was from [1].
-We adapted the dataloader to correctly take our data and altered the training function to save the relevant outpututs.
+*Please note that most of the Diffusion repo posted here was from [1].
+We adapted the dataloader to correctly take our data and altered the training function to save the relevant outpututs.*

 To run the Diffusion model at inference time use the following command:
 ```